The Basics of Scenario-Based e-Learning

 Scenario-Based e-Learning to Improve Learners' Engagement

-Scenario-Based eLearning, essentially, immerses the learners in real life or situational simulations or learning experiences that allow them to gather skills or information that they will recall for future use.
+There are a myriad of instructional design theories and models to choose from when creating eLearning courses.
+In fact, selecting the one that fits your students’ or employees’ needs can often be a challenging task.
+However, if you are looking for a model that is ideally suited to improve learner engagement, then scenario-based eLearning may be the solution.Scenario-Based eLearning, essentially, immerses the learners in real life or situational simulations or learning experiences that allow them to gather skills or information that they will recall for future use.
 Information offered within a contextual setting enables learners not only to easily manage it within their working memory, but also to commit it to their long-term memory.
 There are a number of core characteristics for scenario-based learning, including:

 - RealismIn order to fully engage learners, the scenarios must be as realistic as possible, while still providing students or employees with the required information.

 - Learner-centricThe task should draw upon learners’ core strengths and allow them to use skill sets that they are developing, while at the same time improve upon their weak points.

 - Involve applied learning strategiesEach scenario should involve skills or knowledge that learners have already gathered and which can be applied to the current task.
 Under this method, learners learn by doing, rather than just merely reading or hearing about the information.

 - InteractiveLearners become fully immersed in the task and scenario, thanks to a high level of interactivity (even in virtual classroom settings).
 The interactive modules should rely upon real world experience rather than theoretical information.

 How Scenario-Based eLearning Improves Engagement and Understanding